Idelys Vázquez

-Idelys Yarie Vázquez (born 21 September 2000) is a Puerto Rican footballer who plays as a forward for college team FIU Panthers and the Puerto Rico women's national team.
+Idelys Yarie Vázquez (born 21 September 2000) is a Puerto Rican footballer who plays as a forward for the Puerto Rico women's national team.

 Early life

 Vázquez was born in Virginia, raised in Virginia Beach to Puerto Rican parents.

 High school and college career

 Vázquez has attended the First Colonial High School in Virginia Beach, Virginia, Virginia Commonwealth University in Richmond, Virginia and Florida International University in Miami, Florida.

 International career

 Vázquez represented Puerto Rico at the 2020 CONCACAF Women's U-20 Championship.
 She made her senior debut on 18 February 2021 in a friendly away match against the Dominican Republic.